-With the recent release of the U.N.’s alarming report on climate change, many of us are looking for ways to help.
+With the recent release of the U.N.’s alarming report on climate change, many of us are looking for ways to help the environment.
 Reducing your personal carbon footprint is one of the best ways to help slow down the harmful effects of climate change, and this doesn’t have to mean making drastic changes in your daily life.

 In the name of balance, some people are opting for the path of the weekday vegan.
 This is exactly what it sounds like: munching on plant-based meals throughout the week while allowing yourself to dine on your favorite animal products on the weekend if you feel you can’t do without them.